d19fe8/CTAT-detector-plugins/README.md

 				- ...
 			- Student-level (e.g., for use in a student dashboard, or in driving ITS adaptivity)
 				- ...
+--->
 ________________________________

-**Coming at some point... perhaps?**

-Workshop (or similar event) to researcher-source CTAT detectors (and cool applications of detectors) ^ Similar to the LearnSphere workshop last year
-[EDM folk, in particular: "You may find that skills you've developed for writing **offline analyses of log data** translate quite well to writing **online detectors** for use with CTAT tutors and TutorShop"]
-[FWIW: the EDM workshop proposal deadline is **February 21st, 2017**]
+**Current examples: thoroughly tested and validated**

+- **current-step error count**
+	- Description: keeps a running count of attempts on each step in an interface
+	- Outputs: the running count of attempts on **the most recent step the student has worked on** (e.g., if a student has tried 30 times on a particular interface element, the output will be "30")

+- **stagnation**
+	- Description: outputs alerts after
+	- Outputs: custom message after each specified time-interval (e.g., "idle for more than 30 seconds", "idle for more than 1 minute", "idle for more than 2 minutes")

 ________________________________

-**Current examples:**
+**Current examples (still in development!)**

+- **Bayesian Knowledge Tracing (BKT)**
+	- **Standard BKT**
+		- Description:
+		- Outputs:
+	- Variant 1
+		- Description:
+		- Outputs:
+	- Variant 2
+		- Description:
+		- Outputs:
+	...

 - **help-seeking models**
 	- Current help-seeking models include
-		1. Original help-seeking model: explicitly diagnose not only when an action is **[preferred / acceptable / not acceptable / ask teacher for help]** but also when it is **[help abuse / help avoidance]**
+		1. **Original help-seeking model**: explicitly diagnose not only when an action is **[preferred / acceptable / not acceptable / ask teacher for help]** but also when it is **[help abuse / help avoidance]**
 			- Description:
 			- Outputs: "\<action evaluation>/\<action type>" (e.g., "preferred/try step" or "not acceptable/help avoidance")
-		3. Original help-seeking model: expanded considerations of **when to ask for help from teacher** (representing various hypotheses of when teacher help might be most effective
+		2. **New** variant on help-seeking model: expanded considerations of **when to ask for help from teacher** (representing various hypotheses of when teacher help might be most effective)
 			- Variant 1
 				- Description:
 				- Outputs: